 Sian deals with our members new and existing and assists them with any queries they may have.
 Sian joins us from Certas Energy a UK oil company based in Larbert, where for the past 10 years she was employed as a Sales Administrator at their Dalkeith Depot.

 She lives in East Lothian with her family.

 Joyce Karch, PA to Chief Executive

 Joyce joined the organisation in 2006 having previously been employed as a legal secretary as well as working in the import/export industry.
-Joyce is PA to our Chief Executive and also assists the Chairman, Director of Operations & Communications, Company Secretary, Head of Policy and Policy Team.
+Joyce is PA to our Chief Executive and also assists the Chairman, Director of Policy & Parliamentary Affairs, Company Secretary.
 Joyce is also responisble for organising all Scottish Land & Estates members' Long Service Awards.